Think-iT-Labs/coding-challenge/README.md

 The winner will be announced at [Think-iT Facebook page](https://www.facebook.com/thinkit/), and the winning submission will be published in this repo.

+## Solution

+If you want to test the database system you should use the `app.py` as in python projects conventions.
+This project requires python3.6 and has no dependencies other than the standard python library.

+This is my implementation of a document based database system .
+Every entry data is stored under storage/{table_name}/{entry_primary_key}

+-The table class manages a table and its entries , the engine manages all table and it's used by both the API wrapper class and the interpreter.
+-The API class is used by the ORM and could be used by external programs if needed. ( given they are written in Python ) -The interpreter is regex based and has no tokenizing since we have a limited number of statement and implementating a lexer etc would result in huge performance loss.

+We will call it `The BEST Data Storage System` or `BESTDSS` for short.

 ------------------